Short Story - The Hanging Day - Grant Eagar

 Broom snorted.
 “Why does it matter, he’ll be dangling from a rope soon enough.”

-After Jacob stepped back, the deputy gave Sarah a shove and said, “Mam it’s your turn.”
+After Jacob stepped back, the deputy gave Sarah a shove and said, “This is what we have been waiting for, Miss it’s your turn.”

 The Sheriff said, “That will be enough.”

-She stepped back and glanced at the crowd who were chanting, “Hang her!
-Hang her!
-Hang her!”
+She stepped back and glanced at the crowd who were chanting, “Hang her!”

-A lady in the crowd said, “That sounds a lot like soliciting prostitution to me.”
+A lady in the crowd said, “That sounds a lot like prostitution to me.”

 The crowd continued to laugh and jeer at her.
 Even though the community was highly religious it had never been tolerant.
 She regarded the throng, should they be tolerant of me poisoning my husband?
 The pious folk sure did enjoy a good hanging.

-Akondo, the Cheyenne boy, stepped forward, and sang a song of mourning in his native tongue with his head held high; several dozen Cheyenne in the audience sang along with him.
-When he finished, he bowed his head.
+Akondo, the Cheyenne boy, stepped forward, and sang a song of mourning with his head held high; several dozen Cheyenne in the audience sang along with him.
+When he finished, he bowed his head and stepped back.

 Parker pulled a pencil out of his pocket and wrote on the paper.
 “Jacob, I’m adding defaming the character of honorable women to your offenses.”